PranavSarda/flask_ipblock/README.md

 --> Open up two terminal tabs on the machine.

---> Run the flask server on one terminal window (flask run)
+--> Run the flask server on one terminal window

 --> Run the aforesaid commands to make requests.